Toggle button group

 Overflow

 Titles and subtitles wrap to another line when wider than the container.
-Keep titles and subtitles short to avoid overly tall buttons on smaller screens.
+Keep them short to avoid overly tall buttons.

 Toggle buttons with titles and subtitles that wrap to multiple lines.